 “This type of sex selection … most Americans find pretty repulsive,” Boehner said.
 “Our (Republican) members feel strongly about it.
 That’s why it’s being brought” to a vote.

-Asked why the Republican-controlled House took up an abortion bill at a time when GOP leaders have called economic recovery their top concern, a spokesman for Boehner insisted Wednesday that the party's priorities had not changed.
+Asked why the Republican-controlled House is taking up an abortion bill at a time when GOP leaders have called economic recovery their top concern, a spokesman for Speaker John Boehner, R-Ohio, said the party’s priorities had not changed.